codetalkio/patterns-serverless-rust-minimal/README.md

 # Patterns: Serverless Rust (minimal) ![ci badge](https://github.com/codetalkio/patterns-serverless-rust-minimal/workflows/ci/badge.svg?branch=master)
 The following is an minimal template for deploying a Rust AWS Lambda function.
 All deployment is managed by the AWS CDK tool.

-If you are interested in a more fully-featured version of this, check out [🚧 patterns-serverless-rust 🚧](https://github.com/codetalkio/patterns-serverless-rust) for how to expose a GraphQL endpoint and use DynamoDB.

 **✨ Features ✨**

 - 🦀 Ready-to-use serverless setup using Rust and [AWS CDK](https://github.com/aws/aws-cdk).